Palette Mapping

 [OUTPUT IMAGE]

-The problem with an "eventually correct" algorithm is that "eventually" can take a very long time.
-It takes my machine about 5 minutes to filer a 1920x1080 at 512 samples.
+The problem with an eventually correct algorithm is that "eventually" can take a very long time.
+It takes my machine about 5 minutes to filter a 1920x1080 image at 512 samples.

 Luckily, we have an out.
-This filter is a "pure function", which means the resulting pixels don't care about their neighbours.
-That means we can compute all the answers beforehand and save it for later as a Lookup Table in a special image called a "HaldCLUT" by applying the filter once to a template (with imagemagick, use HALD:8 as the input image).
+This filter is a "pure function" because the resulting pixels don't care about any surrounding context.
+That means we can compute all the answers beforehand and save it for later as a Lookup Table in a special image called a HaldCLUT by applying the filter once to a template (with imagemagick, use HALD:8 as the input image).

 Now, the filter only needs to look up the answers from the lookup table.
 This is a lot faster, the same wallpaper now only takes 1.6 milliseconds.